andrewgkirk/website/content/authors/Fatma-Oudjedi/_index.md

   url: "www.mcgill.ca"

 # Short bio (displayed in user profile at end of posts)
-bio: This is a short placeholder bio for Rania
+bio:

 # List each interest with a dash
 interests:
-- Resonant cavity biosensors
+- Interest 1
-- Silicon photonics
+- Interest 2

 education:
   courses: